ndlib/legacy-curate-planning/Curate/Goals.md

   - Deposit of Work Types including:
     - Book, Conference Proceedings
   - Delegate Deposit
-  - Simple metrics available for work deposited in IR
   - Thumbnails for files or records in list views
 - Sprint 5 [10/21-11/1]
   - Deposit of Work Types including: